initia-labs/guides/rollups/evm/wrapping-tokens/README.md

 - `L2_REST_ENDPOINT`: Your rollup chain REST endpoint
 - `L1_GAS_PRICES`: Gas prices for L1 transactions
 - `MNEMONIC`: The mnemonic of the account to send this transaction
-- `ASSET_LIST`: Comma-separated list of L1 denoms to wrap
+- `ASSET_LIST`: Comma-separated list of L1 denoms to wrap.
+See [Mainnet default tokens](./mainnet-default-tokens.md) or [Testnet default tokens](./testnet-default-tokens.md) for default L1 token denoms.

 ## Creating Wrapped Tokens